About

 I lead an engineering team at a logistics-tech company, where I split my time between hands-on architecture and people leadership.
 Lately, most of that architecture work has been AI: I built the Claude/LLM extraction layer that moved one of our core products from prototype to a production pipeline, and I designed an internal Claude Code platform — skills, agents, and reference docs — that codifies how our team plans, builds, and reviews work with AI assistance.
 It's since been picked up by teams beyond my own.

-This site is where I think out loud about that work: real problems, how I approached them, what held up and what didn't.
+This site is where I think out loud about all of it: real problems, how I approached them, what held up and what didn't — and what it all might mean.

 If you want to get in touch, see the Contact page.